Traffic State Estimation from Vehicle Trajectories with Anisotropic Gaussian Processes: Case Study

 Table~\ref{tab: detailed NGSIM} and Table~\ref{tab: detailed HighD} illustrate that the performance of the STH-LRTC method is the best when the proportion of observed trajectories (penetration rate) is over 30\%.
 This is because the GP-based methods cannot capture the fine-grained texture in traffic flow, which is shown in Section~\ref{sec: uncertainty}.
 However, for the cases with sparse observations (CV penetration from 5\% to around 20\%), our proposed GP-rotated performs the best on both NGSIM and HighD datasets.
 As the decrease of CV penetration rate, the STH-LRTC may fail due to a large block of missing information, which can be observed in the HighD data under the 5\% rate.
 The corresponding MAE and RMSE values can be as high as 55.9 m/s and 121.5 m/s, respectively.
 The STH-LRTC may be unstable under low penetration rates, with high standard deviation in MAE and RMSE values.
 In contrast, our proposed GP method provides a very robust estimation, regardless of the percentage of probe vehicles.
 In the early stages of a mixed traffic environment with a low CV penetration rate, such as 5\% to 20\%, our proposed method is a suitable choice.

 Our proposed method consistently outperforms the ASM benchmark.
-An advantage of ASM is that it considers the traffic propagation of both congestion flow and free flow.
-Therefore, ASM could produce a more natural traffic flow pattern, as demonstrated in high-speed region (top left corner) of in Fig. \ref{fig: traffic speed} (c).
-However, the ASM struggles to impute small shock waves during the first 500 seconds (bottom left corner).
-Our proposed GP methods, on the other hand, consistently demonstrate superior performance compared to ASM, regardless of the penetration rate.
-The average gaps in MAE (m/s) and RMSE (m/s) between ASM and GP-rotated are around 0.3-0.9 m/s, highlighting the superiority of our approach.
+An advantage of ASM is that it considers the traffic propagation of both congestion and free flow.
+Therefore, ASM could produce a more natural traffic flow pattern, as demonstrated in the high-speed region (top left corner) of Fig. \ref{fig: traffic speed} (c).
+However, the ASM is not as good as the GP-rotated in estimating small shockwaves during the first 500 seconds (bottom left corner). { The proposed GP-rotated outperforms ASM in most cases (except for the highD dataset with 5\% penetration rate).
+The gaps between ASM and GP-rotated increase with a larger CV penetration rate.}

 We also compare the GP-ARD and GP-rotated methods using the Mat\'ern$\frac{5}{2}$ kernel in Tables~\ref{tab: detailed NGSIM} and~\ref{tab: detailed HighD}.
 Our results show that the GP-rotated method consistently outperforms the GP-ARD method in terms of average MAE and RMSE, regardless of whether we use the pre-trained parameters or not.
 This can be attributed to the fact that the ARD kernel is isotropic, meaning it uses distance to measure covariance.
 However, traffic waves are anisotropic and propagate in spatiotemporal directions.
 Although GP-ARD can apply different length scales to different dimensions, it still fails to capture the directional covariance of traffic waves.
-On the other hand, our proposed anisotropic GP-rotated method with a directional hyper-parameter $alpha$ accurately models the directional covariance of traffic waves.
+On the other hand, our proposed anisotropic GP-rotated method with a directional hyper-parameter $\alpha$ accurately models the directional covariance of traffic waves.
 Furthermore, we observed that the numerical differences in MAE and RMSE between GP-ARD and GP-rotated decrease with an increase in the observation rate.
 This is because, with more observed trajectories, the GP-ARD method can utilize more information to overcome the directional limitation based on length scale adjustments.